 - Take the yolk out of each egg and put all the yolks in a medium mixing bowl.
 Set the egg white halves aside.

-- Add the milk, cider vinegar, sugar and mayo to the egg yolk.
+- With a beater mix milk, cider vinegar, sugar and mayo with the egg yolks.

-- Mix with stand or hand mixer to create a fluffy filling.
+- Continue to mix with stand or hand mixer about 2 minutes, to create a fluffy filling.

-- Spoon 1 Tbsp. filling back into each egg white half
+- Spoon 1 tablespoon filling back into each egg white half.

-- For a less messy version: Use a ziploc bag w/ the corner cut off, to pipe filling into the egg white.
+- For a less messy version: Use a zip close bag w/ the corner cut off, to pipe filling into the egg white.

 - Sprinkle top of eggs with paprika.